hellonico/lein-plugin-pdf/README.markdown

 ``:encryption {:userpassword "user" :ownerpassword "owner" :strength true :permissions 0}``

-will encrypt the resulting PDF.
+will encrypt the resulting PDF with the given password.

 ### Support for signature